-Using Winnicott’s classic paper as its starting point, this fascinating collection explores a range of clinical and theoretical psychoanalytic perspectives around relating to ‘the object’.
-Each author approaches the topic from a different angle, switching between the patient’s use of others in their internal and external lives, their use of their therapist, and the therapist’s own use of their patients.
+Using Winnicott’s classic paper as its starting point, this fascinating collection explores a range of clinical and theoretical psychoanalytic perspectives around relating to "the object."
+Each author approaches the topic from a different angle, switching among the patient’s use of others in their internal and external lives, their use of their therapist, and the therapist’s own use of their patients.

 David E. Scharff